 Requirements and Test Management for Jira (RTM)

-Lately we realesed our brand new app, RTM for Jira Cloud, that adds Requirements, Test Cases, Test Plans, Test Executions and Defects to your software project.
+Lately we realesed our brand new app, RTM for Jira, that adds Requirements, Test Cases, Test Plans, Test Executions and Defects to your software project.
 These modules transform your Jira into a fully functional test management tool where you can track the whole testing progress, even in multiple projects at a time.
 Collecting all data in one place makes it possible to link Requirements, Test Cases and Defects directly to Jira issues and simply improves work comfort of your team.

 Requirements and Test Management for Jira has a wide range of functionalities.
 The app allows to collect all Requirements and link corresponding Test Cases to them.
 That leads to preparation of complete Test Plans, which contain all Test Cases.
 Test Executions with the same structure as reusable Test Plans let you monitor the statuses of particular actions.
 In the end you get the Test Execution view with all the defects that occured during the process.